tysonkh/tysonkh.github.io/projects.md

 project_title	= "Project Liskov"
 project_year	= "2020"
 brief_detail	= "Programming, Art // Unity"
-description		= "Play as one of four wizards to defeat an endless onslaught of monsters by physically selecting cards together to create attacks in this multiplayer card game played on a giant touchpad."
+description		= "Play as one of four wizards to defeat an endless onslaught of monsters by physically selecting cards together to create attacks in this multiplayer card game played on a giant touchscreen."
 %}

 ---

-{% include {{ page.project_template }}
-project_path	= "/projects/twin-curse"
-image_path		= "/assets/twincurserecurse/screenshot3.png"
-project_title	= "Twin Curse"
-project_year	= "2015"
-brief_detail	= "Art // GameMaker"
-description		= "After the kingdom unleashes a demonic horde on the lands, a hero must use their imbued curse to eradicate the invasion in this difficult platforming action game."
-%}

----

-{% include {{ page.project_template }}
-project_path	= "/projects/high-school-hero"
-image_path		= "/assets/highschoolhero/screenshot2.png"
-project_title	= "High School Hero"
-project_year	= "2014"
-brief_detail	= "Art // GameMaker"
-description		= "Real-time RPG set in a high school where teachers plan to brainwash the students to do homework all summer long.
-Uses a combat system that involves players aiming their attacks to specific targets."
-%}

----
+<br><br><br><br><br>

 Game Jam Games {#game-jam-games}
 -----